Sitarashafiq116/Git_Task/README.md

 Git Task
 Git
-Git is tool that track changes in your code over time
+Git is tool that track changes in your code over time.